-HappySignals unites service teams as they're targeted with delivering a high level of customer satisfaction.
+HappySignals unites service teams as they're targeted to deliver a high level of customer satisfaction.
 At first, individuals focused on resolving tickets.
 Now, they work together using HappySignals data to increase and maintain internal customer satisfaction

 4. To identify improvement areas never seen before

-Danish Crown always had a high level of internal customer satisfaction.
-However, since using HappySignals and creating a regular dialogue with its customers, they've found new areas to improve that they hadn't found before.
+Danish Crown has always had a high level of internal customer satisfaction.
+However, since using HappySignals and creating a regular dialogue with its customers, they've found new areas to improve that it hadn't found before.